Identity Theft: What it is, What to Do

 Signs of Identity Theft

-Some signs of ID theft might include:
+Signs of identity theft might include:

-- You see unexplained withdrawals from your bank account
+- Unexplained withdrawals from your bank account

 - You stop receiving bills or other mail